abdulbasit312/Natural-Disaster-Tweets-classification/ReadMe.txt

-The codes used for the experiments are conatined in the sub folders.
+The codes used for the experiments are contained in the sub folders.
 The folders have been named with the repective tasks for ease of interpretation.

 All the models were trained on Kaggle and every experiment performed in a seperate python notebook.